alexminnaar/AkkaDistBelief/README.md

 ![downpour sgd](/downpour_sgd.png)

-At its core, _Downpour SGD_ relies asynchronous message passing which makes is a perfect fit for the Akka actor framework.
+At its core, _Downpour SGD_ relies on asynchronous message passing which makes is a perfect fit for the Akka actor framework.
 In this repo all partitions (i.e. data shards, parameter shards, model replica layers) are represented as Akka actors that communicate asynchronously via message passing.